Asphalt Speed Hump Construction

 The shape of the speed hump has now been finished and the workmen can pack up and go, however the road must stay closed to prevent cars from destroying the freshly laid asphalt.

 In this next picture you can see that some time has passed and that the hump is now firm enough for the road to be reopened as cars have parked on it.

 An additional team of workmen have now arrived to attach the reflective tape to the speed hump so it can be seen at night.

 What this means is that this hump has been put in use, without any warning or reflective tape applied!
 An extremely dangerous practice, especially if a driver hit the hump at speed at night!

+Finally the reflective tape has been heated and applied to the asphalt.
 It’s not unreasonable to assume it has taken anywhere from a few days to a week for this asphalt speed hump to be completely finished.